skip to content

 Mon-Thu 8:30am-5pm

-Non-Department members and anyone requiring assistance must also check the Updates on the left before coming to the library.
+Library users should check the Updates on the homepage for any changes to opening hours before coming to the library.

 Study space access restricted to: